kolypto/py-mongosql/README.md

 This allows to make some changes to the instance before it's actually saved.
 The hook is provided with both the old and the new versions of the instance (!).

+Note that it is executed before flush(), so DB defaults are not available yet.

 Arguments: